physionetchallenges/physionetchallenges.github.io/2021/index.md

 ## <a name="announcements"></a> Announcements

 __February 24, 2021:__ The [leaderboard](https://physionetchallenges.org/2021/leaderboard/) is now live!
 Please find the [announcement on the forum](https://groups.google.com/g/physionet-challenges/c/LPstJNLo-NQ).
-See below for [updates on the rules](https://github.com/physionetchallenges/physionetchallenges.github.io/blob/master/2021/index.md#-timing-and-priority-of-entries).
+Please see the [updated rules](https://physionetchallenges.org/2021/#Timing) about the number of submissions allowed per day - Please submit early!

 __January 30, 2021:__ We are now accepting submissions for the 2021 Challenge!
 See below for [details](https://groups.google.com/g/physionet-challenges/c/7i-rTHFSSV4).
 Please [register](https://docs.google.com/forms/d/e/1FAIpQLSc52DgT5dy_rqZioxbEdRF5Dd2sTx-MesnK8viJP457bYiWrw/viewform?usp=sf_link) your team (even if you registered last year), check the [submission instructions](submissions/), and [submit your code](https://docs.google.com/forms/d/e/1FAIpQLSciBaEzZn04pY_8_uT3zUDmcjnfnWJALYmdqGmb43vZxIOUUA/viewform?usp=sf_link) when ready.
 As always, please join the [Challenge forum](https://groups.google.com/g/physionet-challenges/) to discuss this year's Challenge.